-Finally, our interview results tell us that COSIA students' work with the aquarium staff allows the students to cultivate a network of contacts and resources, focused on the practical application of ocean sciences research and content.
+Finally, our interviewees have told us that COSIA students' work with the aquarium staff allows the students to cultivate a network of contacts and resources, focused on the practical application of ocean sciences research and content.
 An aquarium staff member said:

 At the Aquarium, [the students] can make good connections with researchers who need to add an education component and have access to new funding, new ideas, and extra help.
-Just from the point of view of exposure... there is more interaction, there are more opportunities for the students.